jonkingseestheworld/curiosity_decision_fmri/README.md

 #### Remarks:
-For the main data repository for this study, please check the corresponding project on OSF: https://osf.io/mafe3/
+For the main data repository of this study, please check the corresponding project on OSF: https://osf.io/mafe3/

 Neuroimaging data associated with the project: The unthresholded SPM maps can be found under this Neurovault collection https://neurovault.org/collections/AWZZIZCZ/ .